owebster/MS2-Welcome-to-Wales/README.md

 ### Middle

    * Content
       * I started off with place holders when designing the skeleton of the site.
 When basic styling was applied and I could see the near finished results of the site, I then replaced the placeholders with actual content for each section.
          * In the welcome paragrah section there is a short description of what to expect on this site as well as what to expect in Wales.
          * Then comes the weather section which shows the weather for the capital of Wales (Cardiff)
+         * From there we have the activities cards which shows 6 sections consisting of a bit about North and South Wales and activies of differnt types for customers to explore
+         * After that is the maps section which on page load shows Wales.
+Buttons are also present for people to click to add markers for locations of differnt activies.

    * Styling
       * Once I had the core skeleton/layout of the site, I then moved to styling the elements.